-Selection of taxidermy in the Bird Collection
+Figure 11.
+Selection of taxidermy in the Bird Collection.

-Although not an accessioned collection, the NSRL also houses the Robert L. Packard Natural History Library.
-Established with the initial donation of Dr. Packard's research library of books and reprints (scientific articles) in 1979, the Packard Library has continued to grow with donations of the partial or complete research libraries of E. Lendell Cockrum, Dilford Carter, Stephen L. Williams, Marilyn Houck, J. Knox Jones Jr., Clyde Jones, Philip Krutzsch, Kent Rylander, Robert J. Baker, Ron Pine, Ronald K. Chesser, James C. Cokendolpher, David J. Schmidly, and more.
-The Library collection includes many rare books, gray literature, journals, and other data sources, as well as significant collections of photographs and slides, in the topics of mammalogy, ornithology, and invertebrate zoology.
+Although not an accessioned collection, the NSRL also houses the Robert L. Packard Natural History Library (Figs. 12, 13).
+Established with the initial donation of Dr. Packard's research library of books and reprints (scientific articles) in 1979, the Packard Library has continued to grow with donations of the partial or complete research libraries of E. Lendell Cockrum, Dilford Carter, Stephen L. Williams, Marilyn Houck, J. Knox Jones Jr., Clyde Jones, Philip Krutzsch, Kent Rylander, Robert J. Baker, Ron Pine, Ronald K. Chesser, James C. Cokendolpher, Jim Goetze, Fred Stangl, Jr., Hugh H. Genoways, and David J. Schmidly.
+The library collection includes many rare books, gray literature, journals, and other data sources, as well as significant collections of photographs and slides, in the topics of mammalogy, ornithology, and invertebrate zoology.
 Very few academic natural history collections have a similar reference library of such size and historical significance that is available for use by faculty, staff, students, research associates, and visiting researchers, and this resource is a valuable asset of the NSRL.